Beyond Linearity in Attention Projections: The Case for Nonlinear Queries: Discussion

 \paragraph{Efficiency and deployment.} The bottleneck MLP replaces $W_Q$ at the same parameter count and FLOPs; overhead from the GELU nonlinearity and normalization layers is negligible.
 However, the nonlinear query introduces a serial dependency: the bottleneck MLP must complete before attention can proceed.
 Custom kernel implementations may be needed for practical deployment.
 Further efficiency is possible: since the first bottleneck layer maps $d \to r = d/2$, it can be fused with the Key and Value projections, reducing the combined $W_{QKV}$ output from $d \to 3d$ to $d \to 2.5d$.
 ReLU or ReLU$^2$ activations should be tested as alternatives to GELU for additional speed gains.

 \paragraph{Scaling.} As $d$ increases, the bottleneck dimension $r = d/2$ grows proportionally, increasing the expressivity of $f_\theta$.
-Unlike Primer \cite{so2021primer}, which achieved improvements through depthwise convolutions with explicit locality bias (a bias larger models learn naturally, making the improvement redundant at scale), there is no obvious path by which scaling would make our approach redundant: the identity anchor provides a natural skip connection, and the bottleneck grows with model size.
+The observed gain at 124M ($2.40\%$ log-loss) is materially larger than the marginal improvement that scaling laws \cite{kaplan2020scaling, hoffmann2022chinchilla} would predict for the equivalent parameter increase: in our own control, $12.5\%$ more non-embedding parameters yields only $0.94\%$, and Chinchilla-style fits at this regime extrapolate similar marginal returns.
+Inverting this rate: matching the nonlinear query's $2.40\%$ log-loss gain with the baseline architecture would require ${\sim}35\%$ more non-embedding parameters at $124$M scale (fitting a local Chinchilla exponent to the $0.94\%/{+}12.5\%$ data point), substantially exceeding the seed-level stochasticity expected in this $12{\times}$-Chinchilla-optimal overtrained regime, where loss trajectories have been shown to scale reliably and predictably \cite{gadre2024scaling}.
+Whether the gap reflects a genuine architectural advantage that persists at scale, or shrinks under standard scaling-law decay, is an empirical question that motivates this paper's central call: testing the modification at larger scales.
+Unlike Primer \cite{so2021primer}, which achieved improvements through depthwise convolutions with explicit locality bias (a bias larger models learn naturally, making the improvement redundant at scale), there is no obvious path by which scaling would make our approach redundant: the identity anchor provides a natural skip connection, the bottleneck grows with model size, and the algebraic redundancy of linear $W_Q$ is itself scale-independent.

-\paragraph{Extensions.} Our results suggest that Karbevski and Mijoski \cite{karbevski2025wkwv} may benefit from substantially higher learning rates than they considered; their experiments used baseline learning rates, whereas we find the nonlinear architecture tolerates $5\times$ higher values.
+\paragraph{Extensions.} Our results suggest that Karbevski and Mijoski \cite{karbevski2025wkwv} may benefit from further learning rate increases: K\&M report that the reduced architecture tolerates $2.7\text{--}3.7\times$ the baseline learning rate, attributing this to attention logits becoming linear rather than quadratic in the learned weights; we find the nonlinear variant extends this further, operating stably at $5\times$ baseline.
 Systematic comparison with output-side gating mechanisms \cite{qiu2025gatedattention} is another direction.
 The identity anchor makes our approach compatible with RoPE, MoE, and GQA/MQA \cite{karbevski2025wkwv, graef2024transformer}.
-Rather than a separate $f_\theta$, one could derive queries from intermediate MLP activations ($f_\theta(X) = \text{MLP}_{\text{hidden}}(X)_{[0:d]} W'$), reusing computation.
+Rather than a separate $f_\theta$, one could derive queries from intermediate MLP activations ($f_\theta(X) = \text{MLP}_{\text{hidden}}(X)_{[0:d]} W'$), reusing computation; a structured generalization, widening the MLP output with per-pathway and pair-shared concept subspaces, is sketched in Appendix~\ref{sec:geometric}.
+Extending the residual nonlinear construction to $W_O$ is the natural symmetric move; Graef \cite{graef2024transformer} establishes the algebraic redundancy of $W_O$ in the simultaneously skipless and LayerNorm-free regime, where this extension applies.
 For pretrained models, one could anchor to existing projections: $Q = (XW_Q + f_\theta(X))/2$; this relates to nonlinear LoRA extensions \cite{li2024loran, ji2024sinelora, dong2025aurora}.